"The Boy with the Pink Triangle" Screenplay

 Logline: When seventeen-year-old Karl Beck follows his secret gay lover to 1932 Berlin, the sudden Nazi takeover has him arrested for crimes of homosexuality and sent to the new Dachau concentration camp, where he must choose between psychological brainwashing and the Jewish prisoner he’s falling in love with.
 It's "Life Is Beautiful" meets "Call Me by Your Name."

-Awards: Academy Nicholl Semifinalist, The Black List "Trending Script" (score: 8), WeScreenplay Finalist, Coverfly's The Red List "Top Historical Screenplay of All-Time" and "Top Historical Feature of All-Time," Coverfly Top 1% of all projects, Stowe Stories Lab Alumn (with scholarship), 2x Screencraft Drama Semifinalist ('18 and '20), ISA’s Table Read My Screenplay (Austin) Semifinalist, The Script Lab Semifinalist, Austin Film Festival Second Rounder, PAGE Awards Quarterfinalist
+Awards: Academy Nicholl Semifinalist, The Black List "Trending Script" (score: 8), 2x WeScreenplay Finalist ('18 and '21), Coverfly's The Red List "Top Historical Screenplay of All-Time" and "Top Historical Feature of All-Time," Coverfly Top 1% of all projects, Stowe Stories Lab Alumn (with scholarship), 2x Screencraft Drama Semifinalist ('18 and '20), ISA’s Table Read My Screenplay (Austin) Semifinalist/Top 100, The Script Lab Semifinalist, Austin Film Festival Second Rounder, PAGE Awards Quarterfinalist

 It’s the summer of 1932, right before the rise of Hitler.
 Out in the Bavarian German countryside, seventeen-year-old KARL BECK is just a “farm boy” with a long grown-out haircut and a different kind of dream.
 So when his secret lover, TRISTAN, tells him he’s leaving for Berlin to be married, Karl decides to chase after him.